opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 # Redline testing now available in OpenSearch Benchmark

-**Automatically determine your OpenSearch cluster’s throughput limits—no guesswork required**
+**Automatically determine your OpenSearch cluster's throughput limits—no guesswork required**

-“How much traffic can my cluster really handle?” is a question many OpenSearch users face before moving to production.
-Until now, finding your cluster’s **redline**—the point beyond which it can no longer maintain acceptable service levels—required trial and error, guesswork, or time-consuming manual tuning.
+"How much traffic can my cluster really handle?" is a question many OpenSearch users face before moving to production.
+Until now, finding your cluster's **redline**—the point beyond which it can no longer maintain acceptable service levels—required trial and error, guesswork, or time-consuming manual tuning.

-With redline testing in OpenSearch Benchmark , you can now dynamically scale client load based on real-time cluster performance to automatically identify your cluster’s throughput ceiling.
+With redline testing in OpenSearch Benchmark, you can now dynamically scale client load based on real-time cluster performance to automatically identify your cluster's throughput ceiling.

 ## The challenge of guessing thresholds